-Note to users: Android phones and presumably iPhones as well are only protected by encryption when turned all the way off!
+Also and this is really important: Android phones only protected by encryption when turned all the way off!
 The filesystem is presumably still mounted (and thus decrypted) when the device is only locked.
-Cops don’t like locked phones either but they HATE encrypted phones captured all the way off.
+Apple’s iPhones reportedly do unmount the encrypted user partition when locked.

 In early 2016, the FBI went to court in an effort to force Apple to write custom “back door” software for use against recent encrypted iPhones.
 In a move nobody would have expected from Apple prior to the Snowden revelations, Apple stood up to the bullies and refused to cooperate.
 In the end, Apple stood strong and the FBI resorted to an outside hacker presumably to bypass some part of Apple’s security protecting devices “encrypted” with those weak numerical “knock patterns.”

 What the FBI tried and failed to demand from Apple was that they themselves write a “crack” or backdoor that could be installed after the fact on a phone taken while locked from a previously unknown target.
 For political reasons they used the San Bernardino (ISIS/Daesh) shooter’s phone as the test case.
 It is known they wanted laws restricting encryption for at least a year prior to this incident-and that they actually want Apple to help them unlock at least ten more phones.
 This is not about Daesh, and not about Apple either: it’s about the FBI wanting to be able to unlock YOUR phone, YOUR data any time they want.